-To avoid any misunderstanding, shrimp and prawn means exactly the same thing.
+To avoid any misunderstanding, shrimp and prawns mean exactly the same thing.
 While Shrimp is the American term of seafood, prawn is the English version.
-Since I live in the UK, it comes a lot easier to say prawn, although when I was in Romania I learnt about shrimp in school.
+Since I live in the Isle of Man, it comes a lot easier to say prawns, although when I was in Romania I learnt about shrimp in school.
 So, there you go, both terms are ok to be used (right?).

 Just plain shrimps would have exactly this taste: plain and boring, nothing special.
 But add some garlic or some fiery spices and you won’t stop eating them.
 I do love garlic, I must have said it thousands of times already, although for some reasons, I seem to stomach it easier if it is cooked, rather than raw.
 And luckily, most of the dishes could have some garlic added.